Citizenship-based taxation impacts all U.S.-connected people, including citizens, green card holders, and others with U.S. ties.

 U.S. taxpayers should be aware that deadlines and extensions exist to ameliorate the added burden of filing from abroad.
 Essentially, the tax filing deadline for U.S. citizens living abroad is somewhat flexible.
 Expats may extend their U.S. tax filing deadline up to three times:

 Finally, the exact date may change if the 15th happens to fall on a weekend or federal holiday.
-For example, in 2025, the automatic extension deadline is June 16, 2025.
+In those cases, the deadline becomes the first standard workday after the weekend or holiday.

 Common pitfalls and mistakes to avoid